IDoCodingStuffs/python-doodles/freeform-log.md

 ### 7 PM
 Here is another idea: one fully connected head per level.
 Each has one label, and then I can call CrossEntropyLoss on each separately.
+I will also look into the ideas from this post such as FocalLoss: https://www.kaggle.com/code/iafoss/pretrained-resnet34-with-rgby-0-460-public-lb